FutCoinSpot Blog • 2026 Guide

 The transfer method used

 This is the single biggest factor.
-Comfort trade exposes you to account sharing violations, IP anomalies, device changes, and suspicious gameplay patterns — all at once.
-Traditional player auction methods are about as obvious as it gets.
-Our snipe-based method mimics natural market behavior because it IS natural market behavior.
+Comfort trade (account sharing) exposes you to account sharing violations, IP anomalies, device changes, and suspicious gameplay patterns, all at once.
+Traditional player auction methods, where a seller lists a bronze card at max price for you to buy, are about as obvious as it gets.
+EA's system is built specifically to catch that pattern.

 The amount and frequency